rhinoandre/arcade-game-master/README.md

 The game object is to go through the road avoiding to get hit but the bugs

+# How to play

+Use the arrow keys to move the player through the road but take care, there are some bugs tring to catch you.
+Good look and have fun!

 # Initialization

 Double click on `index.html` file